 Why is outputting content from TouchDesigner hard?

 TouchDesigner is an interesting software.
 There aren’t many other tools like it.
 The amount of capabilities and flexibility make advanced users feel all-powerful while new/intermediate users might feel paralyzed or lost.
 When it comes to outputting your finished content from TouchDesigner to your displays, many of the issues users experience including tearing, stuttering, or judder involve a lot more moving parts than you might realize.
 Three terms that underpin all issues and strategies for outputting content from TouchDesigner are FPS, Hertz, and VSYNC.
-In this post we’ll cover these three basic terms that are covered in depth in my new Outputting Content in TouchDesigner video workshop.

 What is FPS?